djalbat/lively-cli/README.md

 # Lively-CLI

-Live relaoding when files change.
+Live reloading when files change.

 Lively watches files and reports when they change, typically allowing a website to be reloaded when they do so.
 It can be run by way of npm scripts or it can be integrated into a server application.